Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **December 25th, 2012 - 09:11:45**

 Mother wanted to try something new.
 Father left town.
 She says it's a human holiday they call "Christmas" which relates to the God of the Order.
 Or so they claim.
 Mother says it has no real religious connection anymore.
 She gave me new pens inside of a colorful paper.
 It had a funny bow.
 I like these pens.
 Mother gave me a hug.
 I wonder if she's starting to love me.
 Maybe it's just because Father isn't home.
 I hope Father never comes back.

 ---

+**November 21st, 2012 - 21:03:19**

+School was fun today.
+Everybody but Emi and I weren't paying attention to the Human Studies course.
+They all failed their tests.
+They hoped everyone failed for a curve.
+We passed.
+They were mad.
+It was funny.
+The teacher said she's proud of me.
+I found out how to answer the question.
+I can lie through it.
+Mother told me not to lie.
+I won't lie to anyone.
+I will lie to that question.
+They smile at me now.
+They call me a good student now.
+Ha.

+---